ZionYin/wikipediaSearch/README.md

 - Usage: Tags (@smoke, @regression) are used in feature files and Test Runner to selectively run tests based on test types or categories.

 Test Steps
 - For now all test steps are organized in the BasicSearchSteps.java file.
 This file is designed to contain step definitions performed on the search page.
-If in the future we need to test other pages then it would be suitable for creating another file to organize those steps.
+If in the future we need to test other pages then it would be suitable to create another file to organize those steps.

 ## Next steps